 Step Eight: Conditional Offer of Employment

 Depending on your rank on the Eligibility roster, you may receive a conditional offer of employment.
-The Corpus Christi Police Department presently anticipates filling a July 2021 Academy with between 35 to 40 cadets.
+The Corpus Christi Police Department presently anticipates filling a August 2022 Academy with 30 cadets.

 Step Nine: Psychological Evaluation